Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Proof of the contractivity result (Theorem )

-It seems that the threshold for uniform positivity of \eqref{eq: 7.7} is $\gamma\sqrt{pq}=2$.
+It seems that the threshold for uniform positivity of \eqref{eq: paspalj} is $\gamma\sqrt{pq}=2$.
 Indeed, write $\gamma\sqrt{pq}=2+\delta$ for some $\delta\in\R$.
 We quickly see that, for $\delta\leq0$, the integrals above are always nonnegative.
-On the other hand, the right-hand side of \eqref{eq: 7.7} is
+On the other hand, the right-hand side of \eqref{eq: paspalj} is

-so if $\delta>0$ is sufficiently large then \eqref{eq: 7.7} may be negative.
+so if $\delta>0$ is sufficiently large then \eqref{eq: paspalj} may be negative.
 It is natural to ask whether it could be negative for {\it any} $\delta>0$ (and a suitable choice of $E,\sigma,\psi$).
 This may be viewed as a variational problem.
+It seems to us that the extremizers could be approximate solutions to the Cauchy--Riemann system.
+Observe also that, since $m(E)>0$, Lemma~\ref{l: adventni koledar 2018} gives $\Delta_p(A)=1-\sqrt{\wh p^2+\gamma^2}$, therefore $\gamma\sqrt{pq}\leq2$ (or $\delta\leq0$) is nothing but $\Delta_p(A)\geq0$.